froger-me/wp-packages-update-server/packages.md

 ```

 **Description**
-Fired before packing the files received from the remote repository.
+Fired before packing the files received from the Remote Repository.
 Can be used for extra files manipulation.
 Fired during client update API request.

 **Parameters**